bluciam/TDD-workshop/index.md

 > A factory is an object for creating other objects – formally a factory is simply an object that returns an object from some method call, which is assumed to be "new". [https://en.wikipedia.org/wiki/Factory_%28object-oriented\_programming%29#cite\_ref-1](https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29#cite_ref-1 "Factory definition, wikipedia")

-In my opinion, this is not a TDD type test, rather, it follows the database design.
+This is probably not technically TTD, rather, it follows the database design.
 Therefore, the table might exist already.
-This is what I am assuming for the rest of this post.
 If the table exists, we need tools to find the table structure in the development database.
 There are two easy ways that I know of using the rails command.

 The first is using the console

 ```
 rails c # short for rails console